-- 1) Metal panel profile and gauge
+- Metal panel profile and gauge

 - 2) Type of clips

 - 3) Bearing plates

 - 4) Drag load components

 - 5) Fasteners (type, size and spacing)

 - 6) Roof assembly components (i.e. underlayment, insulation)

 - 7) Deck Substrate

-- 3) Shop drawings for each Project detail, which may be drawn by the Contractor, must be reviewed by the Accepted observer and returned to the RoofStar Guarantee Program administrator verifying conformity to the RoofStar Guarantee Standards prior to the start of construction.
+- 3) Shop drawings for each project detail, which may be drawn by the Contractor, must be reviewed by the Accepted observer and returned to the Guarantor, verifying conformity to the RoofStar GuaranteeStandards prior to the start of construction.

 - 4) Each construction detail must be reviewed during a field review and documented in the observer's RGC field review report, to verify conformity to the RoofStar Guarantee Standards.

 - 5) Some limitations and conditions apply for slopes less than 1:6 (2" in 12").
-See 2.2 Roof Slope for RoofStar Guarantee Standards.
+See 2.2 Roof Slope for requirements.

 - 6) As roof slope diminishes, the height of the seam between panels musts increase, to accommodate the increased potential for water ingress.
 Therefore, the following requirements apply: